kevinjoel/nodejs-challenge/README.md

 Before anything else, you must install nodemon, pm2 package and mocha package on your machine.
 - ### Install nodemon package
-Run on your terminal `npm i -g nodemon`, with this comand install global package.
+Run on your terminal `npm i -g nodemon`, with this command install global package.
 - ### Install pm2 package
-Run on your terminal `npm i -g pm2`, with this comand install global package.
+Run on your terminal `npm i -g pm2`, with this command install global package.
 - ### Install mocha package
-Run on your terminal `npm i -g mocha`, with this comand install global package.
+Run on your terminal `npm i -g mocha`, with this command install global package.

     $ git clone https://github.com/kevinjoel/nodejs-challenge
     $ cd nodejs-challenge